netsurf-browser/netsurf/docs/quick-start.md

 Switch to new NetSurf workspace
 -------------------------------

-Remove the bootstrack script and use the newly installed one
+Remove the bootstrap script and use the newly installed one

       $ rm env.sh
       $ cd ~/dev-netsurf/workspace